Stone Finishes Explained: Polished, Honed, Brushed, Sandblasted

 Polished

-Advantages: Maximum colour saturation, easy to wipe clean.
+Advantages: Maximum colour saturation, easy to wipe clean, water runs off easily.

-Disadvantages: Shows fingerprints and water marks, slippery when wet.
+Disadvantages: Shows fingerprints and water marks, slippery when wet (unsuitable for wet areas without anti-slip treatment), shows scratches more visibly.

-Best for: Wall cladding, feature walls, countertops, low-traffic flooring.
+Best for: Wall cladding, feature walls, countertops, low-traffic flooring, decorative applications.

 Honed

-Advantages: Hides fingerprints and minor scratches, slightly better slip resistance.
+Advantages: Hides fingerprints and minor scratches better than polished, slightly better slip resistance, sophisticated contemporary appearance.

-Best for: Bathroom floors, kitchen countertops, contemporary interiors.
+Best for: Bathroom floors, kitchen countertops, flooring in contemporary interiors.

 Brushed / Leathered

-Best for: Kitchen islands, outdoor applications, bar tops.
+Best for: Kitchen islands, outdoor applications, bar tops, commercial feature walls.

 Flamed / Thermal

-A propane torch applied to the surface causes crystals to fracture and pop, creating a rough, highly textured surface with maximum slip resistance.
+A propane torch is applied to the surface, causing the crystals to fracture and pop, creating a rough, highly textured surface.
+Dramatically changes the appearance and significantly increases slip resistance.

 Sandblasted / Bush-Hammered

 High-pressure sand or shot blasting creates a uniformly textured, slightly abraded surface.
-Used primarily for exterior applications and heritage restoration work.
+Bush-hammering (mechanical point impact) creates a more aggressively textured result.
+Both are used primarily for exterior applications and heritage restoration work.

 Topics